Collect tax in the United States

 Report and file your taxes

 Stripe provides reports of your completed tax transactions.
-To access these reports, navigate to the Registrations tab of the Dashboard.
+Go to Registrations to access these reports.
 Learn more about the different types of reports.

 You’re responsible for filing and remitting your taxes in the US.
 Stripe doesn’t file taxes on your behalf.
 You can find where to file your return for each state in our tax returns guide.